JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 **However**:

-a.
+(a).
 Object detectors like [(2)](https://github.com/facebook/UETorch) use something called [pooling](http://iamaaditya.github.io/2016/03/one-by-one-convolution/) to gain translation invariance over objects, so that the model learns regardless of where the object in the image is positioned.

-b.
+(b).
 Instead, [(1)](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)  excludes pooling, because [(1)](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)  requires translation variance, in order for Q learning to apply on the changing positions of the objects in pixels.

 Part D - Problem discussion...